steverpalmer/GenericTesting/README.md

 drawn from the set of ModuleN.decimal_digits based on the set of integers.
 As of 17th March, this runs 36 tests against ModuloN in 4.5 seconds.

-**Security Warning**

-The test file `modulo_n.py` demonstrates how a class can define testable properties in its own docstring.
-However, I use a cheap-and-cheerful method of embedding a Yaml encoded object in the docstring and then using the yaml.load method to retrieve it.
-Unfortuneately, this has a security vulnerability and it is possible to use this yaml method to execute *any* python code.
-Nevertheless:
- * this is a docstring in code under test - probably your own code, so maybe this isn't so bad;
- * the PyYaml team are working on producing a [safer option](https://github.com/yaml/pyyaml/pull/189) and I'd rather see what they come up with before deciding what I should do;
- * the `defaultGenericTestLoader.discover` method needs to be passed the parameter `use_docstring_yaml=True` explicitly to activate this insecure feature.

 Cheers,
 Steve Palmer